Showing 97-192 of 660 items found in Events

 Meet at the reconstructed Woodhenge to hear an explanation of the discovery, form end function of this post-circle sun calendar.
 Arrive by 6:45 a.m.

 Dickson-Murst Farm is turned into an antique truck and tractor show with petting zoo, hayrides, crafts and music the ole' time way!

 The Second Annual Spring Festival of Fine Craft at Oakbrook Center will showcase the work of about 70 juried artists from across the country, featuring painting, photography and fine crafts including ceramics, fiber, glass, jewelry, and wood.
 Find one-of-a-kind works of art, watch demonstrations, and engage with artists!

 Sports Collectable Show.
 Sports cards, NASCAR, toys, comic books, collectable cards and other collectable items available for sale.
 Great selection!

 Spencer Tracy Film Festival

 Spencer Tracy, one of Hollywood’s most cherished actors, comes home to Freeport where his parents lived and where he enjoyed many happy times as a child.
-Four prized films will be presented on the historic Lindo Theatre’s big screen. $5 per film.
+Four prized films will be presented on the historic Lindo Theatre’s big screen.
+Films: TBA.
+Movie Ticket Per Movie: $5.

 Southern Illinois Boat & Fishing Show

 Six Flags Great America Fright Fest